Logarithmic Donaldson-Thomas theory: Moduli of ideal sheaves

-Recall that strongly transverse implies that $Z$ meets every stratum of $\mathcal Y_p$.
+Recall that algebraic transversality implies that $Z$ meets every stratum of $\mathcal Y_p$.
 Also, notice that a family of stable ideal sheaves over a scheme $S$ induces a logarithmic structure on $S$ by pulling back the natural structure on the Artin fan $\mathsf{Exp}(X|D)$.

+\begin{remark} The DT stability condition stems from the fact that while $|T|$ genuinely parameterizes $1$-complexes, it is not a cone space or even a cone stack.
+On the other hand, given a cone space structure on $T$ and its universal family $\Upsilon$, there may be points of $T$ such that the universal family may be identical.